fdm-monster/fdm-monster/docs/guides/docker_compose.md

     # Volumes as local relative folders (validate with 'docker-compose config')
     - ./fdm-monster/media:/app/media
 ```
+_An example docker-compose.yml file with the mongodb and fdm-monster services in one stack._

+### Step 3) Execute the docker-compose stack
-3. Execute this command to run the containers:
+Execute this command to run the containers:

 ```powershell
 docker-compose up -d
 ```

 Please note that FDM Monster requires a MongoDB database to function properly.
-When using the `latest` or `alpine` images, make sure to configure your root-user's username and password for MongoDB.
+When using the `latest` or `alpine` images,
+make sure to configure your root-user's username and password for MongoDB.
 Additionally, FDM Monster needs to access the `admin` table, which is the default table name for the authentication source.